conseapp/conse-ui/README.md

 * add gray color on expired events in explor **done**

 * dot icon below the user pages **done**

+* a separate page is needed for every role learning section like clicking on citizen roles button shows all the citizen roles **done**

+* add search bar to the index learning page and single side learning page **done**

+* add single last move cards page **done**
 ## ingoing

 * 1 - OTP login **(MUST BE GIVEN)**